 Ultimately, recognition programs should be multi-pronged.
 Using multiple forms of recognition will help create a unique and valuable employee experience.
 Here are some of the most popular employee recognition ideas.

 While bonuses give employees a one-time boost in pay, raises provide a more sustained bump.
 It's essential for employees to feel like they are moving forward at work.
-Raises or promotions can be a great way to recognize employees for their contributions to the company.
+Raises or promotions can be one of the most substantial ways to recognize employees for their contributions to the company.

 Peers see things that managers don't see.
 Many companies have invested in peer recognition software to leverage this insight.
-According to Top Employers Institute, "62% of Top Employers have a platform in place to support peer-to-peer recognition."
+According to Top Employers Institute, "62% of Top Employers have a platform to support peer-to-peer recognition."
 Peer recognition programs give insight into who's giving and receiving recognition so you can support future company leaders.
 Getting more public recognition will also positively impact your team members.

 As a bonus, most peer recognition programs revolve around company core values.
 So by using these systems, you ensure your team understands what behaviors your company values.